Tyger375/Music-bot/README.md

 # Music-bot
-This is a public italian discord music bot\n discord.js version: 12
+This is a public italian discord music bot
+# discord.js version: 12